mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

  During this process of careful documentation I became concerned that over facilitation in this instructional way would remove the possibility for errors and thus reduce the opportunities for learning from resolving failure.
 However, while each stage of the process of adding game pattern was documented in as complete a fashion as possible, in practice mistakes were still made and additional customisations were made.
 Thus while the process did reduce dependency on my input as a facilitator there were still opportunities for me to support and resolve coding errors in person.
 When doing this I or other volunteers were able at times to give wider perspectives on the details of specific coding concepts and wider computational patterns.
 For example in terms of process, rather than writing code from first principles, this 'code patching' technique and subsequent debugging more closely represents the kinds of skills used by computer professionals on an everyday basis

+### Notes on supporting evidence from Data

+#### Division of Labour - code patching and experimentation

+While the parents are the ones doing the majority of the heavily lifting importing new code, children are observering and emulating this behaviour.

+The documentation leads to a page with code examples.
+In one interaction child Ne visits the page to add a mechanic, starts to scan it, highlights some code, but then seems to change her mind - perhaps recognising limits - or fearing the process of breaking her game - and returns to more familiar territory of changing game assets and level design.

 ## Discussion in Relation to Existing Research